tower/tower/README.md

 Note, Tower is still very early alpha (0.4.0).
 Check out the [roadmap](http://github.com/viatropos/tower/wiki/roadmap) to see where we're going.
 If your up for it please contribute!
 The 0.5.0 release will have most of the features and will be roughly equivalent to a beta release.
 From there, it's performance optimization, workflow streamlining, and creating some awesome examples.
 1.0 will be a plug-and-chug real-time app framework.

+Tower is soon going to support only Node.js 0.8.0+.
+This stuff moves fast.

 Master branch will always be functional, and for the most part in sync with the version installed through the npm registry.

 ## Default Development Stack